chrisdembia/yeadon/README.rst

     $cd doc/
     $make latex  #(or: make latexpdf)

 to generate LaTeX source files in the yeadon/doc/_build/latex.
+Note that to generate documentation, one also needs the `numpydoc` package.
+Alternatively, one can just access the documentation through the `PyPi` site.

 Usage
 =====